Outreach & Pastoral Care

 Thank you for considering joining the Respect Life Ministry at Our Lady of Lourdes Parish.
 This ministry promotes advocacy and support for persons, institutions and community education around issues that degrade human life.
 Issues that degrade human life include abortion, assisted suicide, euthanasia, unethical research and medical practices.
 Advocacy and education include prayer at abortion facilities and church, sharing information and community resources available to expecting parents that promote continuation of pregnancy up to birth and thereafter, and sharing information and community resources available to the elderly related to aging and natural end of life.

 Current activity undertaken by the ministry is the monthly baby item collection for the three diocesan approved pregnancy centers.
 Several ministry members regularly pray outside the local Planned Parenthood facility in Glendale.
-A “Spiritual Adoption” program concluded in October 2022 with a baby shower and all items collected delivered to the pregnancy center of the month.
-A baby bottle drive is scheduled for next February 2023 to benefit Aid to Women pregnancy center.
+Each year we hold a 9-month "Spiritual Adoption" program and baby shower to collect items for moms in need.
+All items are delivered to a local pregnancy center of the month.
+We also hold an annual baby bottle drive to benefit Aid to Women Pregnancy Center.

 The Respect Life Ministry appreciates your consideration of this call to service.
 There are many possible activities that could be realized if the number of ministry members grows.
 Meetings are currently held on the first Tuesday of each month at 1:30 pm in the Fr.
 McGivney room on the parish campus.
 A pro-life Rosary is recited at 1:00 pm in the church prior to all general meetings.
 Ministry members will be required to complete SET (Safe Environment Training) foundation class or annual renewal online.